Arno65/TeX/README.md

 These can be found in the HP_RPN directory.

 That directory also contains some sample code.
-The most recent one is a little program to solve Problem 1 from the Project Euler. https://projecteuler.net/
+The most recent one is a little program to solve Problem 1 from the \textit{Project Euler.}
+https://projecteuler.net/

 Share and enjoy!